revanthRaghuPrasad/Provider-Consumer-Demo/README.md

 # provider_consumer_project

-Demonstrating Provider-Consumer State Management using basic flutter app
+Demonstrating State Management using Provider-Consumer in a basic flutter app